-Despite Reports Nicole Kidman And Reese Witherspoon Not Feuding
+Despite Reports, Nicole Kidman And Reese Witherspoon Not Feuding [Debunked]

 “According to Star, Witherspoon is upset that her ‘Big Little Lies’ co-star is more interested in promoting her Oscar-nominated film, Lion, than their HBO series.
 A so-called ‘source’ tells the magazine, ‘Reese is furious that Nicole hasn’t done more to support ‘Big Little Lies.
 ‘All she’s talked about in interviews is Lion.’
 The outlet’s dubious insider adds, ‘Had Reese known that Nicole would put the show so far on the back burner, she would have cast some random unknown to play Celeste.'”

-This claim is clearly outrageous seeing as Nicole Kidman is executive producer of Big Little Lies alongside Witherspoon, so as Gossip Cop notes, the beauty has “invested interest” and is completely focused on ensuring the HBO series gets publicity and is promoted.
+This claim is clearly outrageous seeing as Nicole Kidman is an executive producer of Big Little Lies alongside Witherspoon, so as Gossip Cop notes, the beauty has “invested interest” and is completely focused on ensuring the HBO series gets publicity and is promoted.

 In portrait: Reese Witherspoon, Nicole Kidman, and Laura Dern, the stars of #BigLittleLies https://t.co/FtGSCtjEjq pic.twitter.com/wr4O5a46lP